RichmondRamil/shadcn-components/README.md

   - [DaisyUI](https://daisyui.com/components/) - as the Tailwind CSS component library. uses pure CSS and Tailwind utility classes, allowing developers to write clean HTML.
   - [Zustand](https://docs.pmnd.rs/zustand/getting-started/introduction) -as the React state management library for managing the state of your application.
   - [React-Router-Dom](https://reactrouter.com/en/main/start/tutorial) -as the React Router Library for managing dynamic routing in your applications
+  - [React-Query / Tanstack Query](https://tanstack.com/query/v3/docs/react/overview) -is a preconfigured data management library for ReactJS that allows for server-side state management, fetching, and caching of data, and error handling in a simple and declarative way without affecting the global state of the application1.
   - [Axios](https://axios-http.com/docs/intro) - for making HTTP requests to external APIs.
   - [DayJS](https://day.js.org/en/) - immutable date time library alternative to Moment.js with the same modern API